Injabin/Injabin/README.md

 ---

 ### 🚀 The Mission
 I am a **Computer Science & Engineering student** at **United International University (UIU)**.
 My passion lies where code meets the physical world.
-I don't claim to be a pro yet—I'm a **builder and a learner** obsessed with how software can control mechanical systems and robotics.
+I don't claim to be a pro yet—I'm a **builder and a learner** obsessed with how software can breathe life into mechanical systems and robotics.

 * 🎓 **Currently:** Navigating the world of CSE and finding my niche in **Hardware-Software Integration**.
 * 🛰️ **CanSat Experience:** Former Intern at **UIU CanSat Team**, where I first explored aerospace prototyping.